jule64/MyCircleLine/README.md

-# MyCircleLine.co.uk
+# MyCircleLine

-mycircleline.co.uk is a small web application that provides live information about trains running on the London Circle Line network!
+MyCircleLine is a small web application that provides live information about trains running on the London Circle Line network.

 It is a useful tool for those commuters who rely primarily on the Circle Line to travel to and from work.
+A typical example would be a City worker waiting for a train at Liverpool Street station and heading to Victoria

+## Open the app
+The app is accessible at  **[jule64.github.io/MyCircleLine](http://jule64.github.io/MyCircleLine)**

 ## How it works
-mycircleline.co.uk has two components: a web front end and a Java back end powered by the Spring framework.
+MyCircleLine has two components: a web client and a Java back end.

-### Front End
+### Web Client
-a user accesses **[mycircleline.co.uk](http://mycircleline.co.uk)** and requests information about upcoming trains on a given station, say Sloan Square station.
+a user accesses the url above and clicks on a station name, say Victoria station, to requests information about upcoming trains for that station.

 The user request is captured in a **JQuery** object which sends an AJAX request to the Java back end and receives a JSON response.
 The JSON response is then processed in a callback function and populated in the webpage.

 **Bootstrap** is used for rendering UI components

-### Back end
+### Back End
 The back end itself has two responsibilities:
       1. serve user requests and
       2. retrieve train information from the TFL cloud service and parse the data into Java objects for use in 1.